DariuszWietecha/node-sqs-soap-nmbrsapi-workflow/README.md

 - [nock](https://github.com/nock/nock)
 - [localstack](https://github.com/localstack/localstack)

-During the implemented was used node v10.16.3.
+During the implemented was used node v10.16.3. v10.12.0 version of node is required because `fs.mkdir` with `options.recursive` = true was used.

 ### Running the workflow
 1. Install dependencies and build using `npm install`.